The ongoing H5N1 bird flu outbreak continues to pose challenges for business leaders in the agricultural sector.

-To help employers protect their workers, their business, and the people in their communities, our partners at the Public Health Communications Collaborative (PHCC) have developed a new guide to understanding H5N1 bird flu, recognizing its symptoms, and ensuring a safe working environment.
+To help employers protect their workers, their businesses, and their communities, our partners at the Public Health Communications Collaborative (PHCC) have developed a new guide to understanding H5N1 bird flu, recognizing its symptoms, and ensuring a safe working environment.

 Download your free copy of "What to know and do about H5N1 Bird Flu," and read on to learn more about the disease and its health risks.

-H5N1 bird flu, a viral disease that primarily infects poultry (e.g., chickens, turkeys, ducks) and other wild birds, has also infected dairy cows and resulted in the deaths of millions of birds in the United States.
-According to the Centers for Disease Control and Prevention (CDC)n, H5N1 bird flu outbreaks in poultry have occurred in 48 states, and more than 100 dairy herds have been infected since 2022.
+H5N1 bird flu, a viral disease that primarily infects poultry (e.g., chickens, turkeys, ducks) and other wild birds, resulting in the deaths of millions of birds across the United States.
+Additionally, the virus has also infected dairy cows, cats, and other mammals, including humans.
+According to the Centers for Disease Control and Prevention (CDC), H5N1 bird flu outbreaks in poultry have occurred in all 50 states.

 H5N1 is considered an animal health issue at this time, but the virus can spread to humans through prolonged contact with infected animals or their contaminated environments.
 In humans, the disease can cause symptoms similar to seasonal flu, as well as atypical symptoms like eye infections.
 Severity ranges widely, from mild or no symptoms to severe illness and death.